aws-samples/amazon-sagemaker-edge-manager-demo/README.md

 **TL:DR**: [Mini 3D printed wind turbines - assembling instructions](ASSEMBLING.md)

+> **2021-06-18 NEW**: With the release of SageMaker Edge Manager support in AWS Greengrass v2, we have created a separate branch of this demo.
+Check it out by doing `git pull & git checkout greengrass`

 **DISCLAIMER**: If you don't have a 3D printer or the skills to build your own fleet of wind turbines, don't worry.
 You can still run the application in demonstration mode.
 Also, there is a [SageMaker Edge Manager Workshop](https://github.com/aws-samples/amazon-sagemaker-edge-manager-workshop) where you will be able to run a similar experiment but with a Simulator! :)

 In this project you'll see how to build a **Mini Wind Turbine Farm**, to experiment with Machine Learning (@ Edge).
 With a 3D printer and some electronic components you can create a mini Wind Turbine with sensors and a small generator.
 This project is not intended to be a real-life electricity generator.
 It's just a device for testing/experimenting real-time and low latency machine learning on edge devices.
 It was created to demonstrate the capabilities of Amazon SageMaker Edge Manager.